Do I really need bonds in my portfolio?

 Do I need Bonds in my portfolio?

-We are in a new Era of bonds, so I thought it was time to ask whether I need bonds in my portfolio?
+Bonds were a big loser during 2022 and ZIRP (zero interest rate period).
+We are in a new bond era with a non-zero interest rate, so I thought it was time to ask whether I need bonds in my portfolio.

 Bonds, not Cash

-Here we are in Q4 of 2023, and money market accounts and CDs pay about 5%.
-Last year, they paid almost zero, so cash is back, baby!
+Here we are in Q4 of 2024, and money market accounts and CDs pay about 4%.
+They paid almost zero for the last decade or more, so cash is back, baby!

 I suggest you buy bonds, not cash.
 Let’s talk about it.